Max-RM/Change-worlds/README.md

 now, the next time you open Editor Mode, this world should appear in the list of worlds.

-If you want your world from Editor Mode to be in the list of Minecraft Preview worlds, you must: follow the steps
+If you want your world from Editor Mode to be in the list of Minecraft Preview worlds, you must:

+1. Follow the steps 1-9

+2.